 Many handicraft shops, cafes, restaurants, and bars are on this bustling street.
 Obidos is a great place to wander aimlessly because of its peaceful beauty.
 We also found the locals warm and friendly.

-Local Pastries and the famous Ginja de Obidos
+Local Pastries and the famous Ginja de Óbidos

 We sure wish we had known more about well-known local specialties and culinary treats before our arrival.
 With much walking ahead, may we suggest a 1.50 euro expresso to pep yourself up?
 There were multiple barista locations to choose from.
 How about grabbing a Pasteis de Nata to enjoy along with that espresso?
-Pasteis de Nata is a delectable Portuguese custard tart, and Portugal is famous for them.
-The locals love their pastries, and there are many other confections to discover as you stroll down the main Rua Direta. Â
+Pasteis de Nata is a delectable Portuguese custard tart, and Portugal is famous for it.
+The locals love their pastries, and there are many other confections to discover as you stroll down the main Rua Direta.

 Now that you have some food in you, we recommend trying the Ginja de Obidos liqueur, a local delicacy.